diaslucia/virtual-blockbuster/README.md

-# Virtual BlockBuster 📽️
+# Virtual Blockbuster 📽️

-Este sitio web simula ser una tienda online para alquilar o comprar películas y series.
+This website simulates an online shop to buy movies or series.

-La idea surgió después de notar el auge de servicios de streaming que traen consigo el problema de tener que suscribirse a más de uno, para poder ver nuestra película/show favorito.
+I came up with the idea after noticing the inconvinience of suscribing to soo many different streaming services, in order to watch your favorite movie/serie.

-¿Por qué no inspirarse en los viejos tiempos y, crear un sitio donde puedas encontrar todo en un solo lugar?
-Así nace "BlockBuster Virtual, just like the good old times".
+Why not letting yourself get inspired by the simplicity of the past and create a place where you can find anything you want to watch?
+That's how "Blockbuster Virtual, just like the good old times" was born.

-## Estado del Proyecto 🚧
+## Project status 🚧

-El proyecto todavía se encuentra en desarrollo.
-Se espera sumarle al sitio un carrito y más contenido/componentes.
+The project is finished but it has potencially many other features that can be added.

-## Tecnologías 🛠️
+## Tecnologies 🛠️

-Lista de tecnologías utilizadas para este proyecto:
+List of tecnologies used for this project:

 - [Node JS](https://nodejs.org/es/): Version 14.17.6